 As you are probably aware, it’s not necessarily the wind that will harm you.
 It’s the debris that the wind picks up and hurls perilously through the air that you have to watch out for.

-That’s why it’s a smart move to build a safe room either during the construction of your new home or have one built into your existing home, especially if you live in areas that are prone to tornadoes and hurricanes.
+That’s why it’s a smart move to build a safe room either during the construction of your new home or have one built into your existing home — especially if you live in areas that are prone to tornadoes or hurricanes.

-So-called “safe rooms” are reinforced small rooms built in the interior of a home, which are fortified by concrete and/or steel to offer extra protection against tornadoes, hurricanes and other severe windstorms.
+Safe rooms are reinforced small rooms built in the interior of a home, which are fortified by concrete and/or steel to offer extra protection against tornadoes, hurricanes and other severe windstorms.
 They can be built in a basement, or if no basement is available, on the ground floor.
-In existing homes, interior bathrooms or closets can be fortified into “safe rooms” also.
+In existing homes, interior bathrooms or closets can be fortified into safe rooms also.
 Source

-If you don’t have plans to build a safe room, you should always grab a pillow and go to the innermost closet, or bathroom, in case of a severe storm or tornado.
+If you don’t have plans to build a safe room, you should always grab a pillow and go to the innermost closet or bathroom, in the event of a severe storm or tornado.
 Get in the tub and place the pillow over your head.